ketringjoni/SuPreMo/README.md

 ```
 *This should print: SuPreMo packges successfully imported.*

+You may also need to install the following: gcc, g++ and libz-dev.

 **For SuPreMo-Akita:**

-1. Create conda environment with tensorflow and check for its proper installation:
+1. Create conda environment with tensorflow and check for its proper installation (this should typically be done in the conda "base" environment):
 ```shell
 conda create -n supremo_akita_env python=3.10 numpy scipy pandas jupyter tensorflow
 ```